Assistant Director, Enrollment Mgt.

 Trumbull Town Hall Scholarship

 The Trumbull Town Hall Scholarship is open to female students, 24 years old and older, and that are Trumbull County residents.
-Applicants must be enrolled, or plan to be enrolled, full-time (12+ hours) for the 2015–2016 academic year at Kent State Trumbull, must be at least Junior status (60+ hours earned), have a 3.0 GPA or higher (cumulative), must demonstrate financial need, and must have a 2015-2016 FAFSA on file with Kent State Trumbull by the scholarship application deadline.
+Applicants must be enrolled, or plan to be enrolled, full-time (12+ hours) for the 2015–2016 academic year at Kent State Trumbull, must be at least Junior status (60+ hours earned), have a 3.0 GPA or higher (cumulative), must demonstrate financial need, and must have a 2016-2017 FAFSA on file with Kent State Trumbull by the scholarship application deadline.
 Previous Trumbull Town Hall recipients may not apply.
-Further information, and the application for this scholarship, is available here.
+More information and application instructions will be available in spring 2017.